dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/unique_key.md

 ### Use a combination of two columns as a unique key

 This configuration accepts a valid column expression.
 As such, you can concatenate two columns together as a unique key if required.
-It's a good idea to use a separator (e.g. `'-'`) to ensure uniqueness.
+It's a good idea to use a separator (for example, `'-'`) to ensure uniqueness.

 <File name='snapshots/transaction_items_snapshot.sql'>